HanneWhitt/llm-aligned-rl/README.md

 \end{cases}
 $$

+where $t$ is the index of the time step and $r_{t}$ is the reward at that step.

-The agent was given a complete view of the environment in a simplified format, as a $12×14×4$ tensor, representing the grid, with one channel marking the position of the agent, one marking the fruit, and one marking the cat.
+The agent was given a complete view of the environment in a simplified format as a 12×14×4 tensor representing the grid, with one channel marking the position of the agent, one marking the fruit, and one marking the cat.
 The fourth channel gave a binary representation of the tiles that the agent could and could not access; this was provided as it was originally planned that there should be variation in this between episodes, although this was ultimately abandoned.

-Training was carried out using the implementation of Proximal Policy Optimisation (PPO) provided in the Stable Baselines 3 library [XXX], with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
+Training was carried out using the implementation of Proximal Policy Optimisation (PPO) provided in the Stable Baselines 3 library [[4]](#SB3), with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
 To increase the odds of the agent successfully grokking the relevant spatial relationships, a Convolutional Neural Network (CNN) was used as a feature extractor.

 #### Results
 As expected, the agent learned to perform well in the task of finding the fruit,